pybox2d/cython-box2d/docs/source/getting_started.md

 This precaution is not always necessary.
 You may organize your game engine so that joints are always destroyed before the attached bodies.
 In this case you don't need to implement the listener class.
-See the section on Implicit Destruction for details.

 ## Using Joints